centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 > modifying Centreon-Map4.ini to add the following line `-vm
 > $path_to_java8$` BEFORE `-vmwargs`.

-To optimize the desktop client, you must “give" it more memory than the default value.
+To optimize the desktop client, you must â€œgive" it more memory than the default value.
 Modify the following file:

 <Tabs groupId="sync">